PLEASE REMEMBER: Just because you may have had HPV immunisation this does not mean that you are protected from developing cervical cancer.

 - Bleeding post-sex

-NEVER feel silly for going to the doctor, no matter how small it seems, its YOUR body and you know it better than them!
+NEVER feel silly for going to the doctor, no matter how small it seems, it's YOUR body and you know it better than them!

 Treatments for Cervical Cancer